maxenceledore/mesa/src/gallium/docs/source/cso/rasterizer.rst

     When true clip space in the z axis goes from [0..1] (D3D).
 When false [-1, 1] (GL)

-depth_clip
+depth_clip_near, depth_clip_far
-    When false, the near and far depth clipping planes of the view volume are disabled and the depth value will be clamped at the per-pixel level, after polygon offset has been applied and before depth testing.
+    When false, the near and far depth clipping planes of the view volume are respectively disabled and the depth value will be clamped at the per-pixel level, after polygon offset has been applied and before depth testing.

 clip_plane_enable
     For each k in [0, PIPE_MAX_CLIP_PLANES), if bit k of this field is set,